cbartoe/buildspace_solidity_wave/README.md

 The Buildspace solidity project to create a blockchain interaction with "waves", text, and front end engagement.

+##Beginning with HardHat and a localhost chain
+1. Creating the WavePortal.sol contract, run.js, and deploy.js
+2. Using HardHat to create a temporary localhost eth blockchain and running the contract.

 ## Running React on Repl.it
+1. Using already coded front end design forked from FarzaTV to practice working on javascript etc.

 [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.